So… you have a few questions. That’s understandable. Here’s a few answers.

 Do I need a make-up artist?

-Now, that said, I do not recommend the need for a MUA for a headshot session unless you plan to have a MUA before you go to auditions.
+Now, that said, I tend to recommend to hire a subtle MUA for a headshot session or none at all.
+After all, do you plan to have a MUA before you go to auditions?
+No, you will be applying it yourself.
+Actor Headshots are not beauty shots.
 I think you should look in your headshots like the CD, agent or producer will see you when you walk in the room.
 For those reasons I also don’t over-edit headshots to make you look 10 years younger or much thinner or give you aline skin.
 It really can anger folks when they call you in based off your headshot and then you have misrepresented yourself with your image.

 Years ago there was a big CD named Hank McCann.
 He had quite the history of casting feature films.
 He said that he started every audition by giving the actor 100 points before they walked in the door.
 He said when they walked in the door he either gave them 10 extra points for looking like their pics or minus 10 for not.
 He said the trust was already lost if you tried to misrepresent yourself.
 I’ve remembered that as both an actor and a headshot photographer.